naoyam/physis/docs/rose.md

 ## Automated way

+1. Set the JAVA_HOME environment variable.
+It should be like /usr/lib/jvm/java (RHEL6/CentOS6/SL6), /usr/lib/jvm/java-6-sun, and /usr/lib/jvm/java-6-sun.
-The helper script located at misc/rose-build.sh can be used to download, configure, and compile the ROSE source as suitable for Physis.
-Just run the script, and the ROSE library will be build under a directory at the current working directory.
+2. Run misc/rose-build.sh.
+It will automatically download, configure, and compile the ROSE source as suitable for Physis.
+Just run the script, and the ROSE library will be built under a directory named rose-VERSION/build and installed to rose-VERSION/install.

 ## Manual way